jxe/jxe.github.com/the-fates/changing-fates.md

 5:10pm.

 DECIMA, walk to Gorli with Morta.
 Talk to each other about how you're doing.
 You don't have to be there til 6p so take your time.
+Listen to <a href="http://grooveshark.com/#!/playlist/1429935565/105360819">this playlist</a>

 MORTA, walk to Gorli with Decima.
 Talk to each other about how you're doing.
 You don't have to be there til 6p so take your time.
+Listen to <a href="http://grooveshark.com/#!/playlist/1429935565/105360819">this playlist</a>